 We believe that music should not be limited to those who can visit the concert hall.
 Our Bridges program, launched in 2013, is an integral part of the Back Bay Chorale’s mission to celebrate and share the unifying power of music with our community.
-We are currently seeking a new Community Engagement Facilitator.

 Music and English are universal languages.
 Everyone should have access to these languages without fear of making mistakes, whether spoken or sung.
-In partnership with the Boston Public Library, our Bridges ESL Singing Group provides participants with an opportunity to make vocal music, improve their English language skills, and develop friendships with singers—within the ESL community as well as with singers from Back Bay Chorale.
+In partnership with the Boston Public Library, our Bridges ESOL Singing Group provides participants with an opportunity to make vocal music, improve their English language skills, and develop friendships with singers—within the ESOL community as well as with singers from Back Bay Chorale.
 Bridges participants meet each Tuesday morning to learn basic singing skills and songs in English.
 At the end of each class, they have the opportunity to make new friends and practice their English conversation skills.
 No previous music skills are required.

 About the Video